 Martin manages the research undertaken on land surface processes

 Ian works on cloudy boundary layers and their representation within the Met Office's Unified Model.

-Steve leads a research and development team working on atmospheric convective cloud systems and their representation.
+Steve leads a research and development team working on flow over topography and related problems.

 Tom works on improving wind resource estimation using archive NWP output and high-resolution configurations of the UM.